andresmaopal/workshop-hugo-cust-360/workshop/content/Data Preparation/transformation/_index.en.md

 - A second one to transform other RAW data tables into parquet, partitioned tables;

-- And a last one to process and a third one to parse data from relational database raw data.
+- And the last one to parse data from relational database raw data.

 Check in your AWS Step Functions [State machine console](https://us-west-2.console.aws.amazon.com/states/home?region=us-west-2#/statemachines).

-**Step 1:** Click first the GA transformation “MyStateMachineGA-<hash>”.
+**Step 1:** Click first the GA transformation “MyStateMachineGA-hash” link.

 ![bp 0](/images/transformation/pic-tr00.png)